Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/yaml_config.md

   - skipDeployment: "true"
 ```

-### Specific Configuration per Environment or group
+### Specific configuration per environment or group

-Configuration can be overwritten or extended:
+Configurations can be overwritten or extended:
-* per environment by adding `.{Environment}` configurations
+* per environment, by adding `.{Environment}` configurations
-* per group by adding `.{GROUP}` configurations
+* per group, by adding `.{GROUP}` configurations

-e.g. `projects/infrastructure/notification/notifications.yaml` defines different recipients for email notifications for each environment via
+`projects/infrastructure/notification/notifications.yaml` defines different recipients for email notifications for each environment via

 ```yaml
 email: